-Again, the gwvbd procedure ends due to the media type change.
+The gwvbd procedure ends due to the media type change.
 The "gwvbd(stop)" event would normally be notified at this point, however, the Call Agent is no longer requesting notification of the "gwvbd" event.
+The Call Agent would have inferred from the "t38(start)" event that the gwvbd procedure ended.